-Code of the course: BCA6008PTitle of the course: Accounting and Financial Management LabLevel of the Course: NHEQF Level 5.0 Credit of the Course: 2Type of the Course: Discipline Centric Core Course (DCC) in computer scienceDelivery Type of the Course: Practical 60.
-The student will perform the experiments and submit therecord of observations after getting the results.: None
+Title of the course : Accounting and Financial Management Lab Level of the Course : NHEQF Level 5.0 Credit of the Course: 2

+Type of the Course : Discipline Centric Core Course (DCC) in computer science

+Delivery Type of the Course: Practical 60.
+The student will perform the experiments and submit the

-- 1. To become familiar with Tally ERP - 2.
-This course is for individuals who are interested in learning about the core skills necessary for Accounting.
+1. To become familiar with Tally ERP

+2. This course is for individuals who are interested in learning about the core skills necessary for Accounting.
 This course is intended for individuals of all levels.